BASP

 A Global Tradition of Art as Resistance

 This approach is not new.
-Across the Global South, art spaces have long served as shelters of truth and resistance.
+Across what is often called the Global South, art spaces have long served as shelters of truth and resistance.
 In Algeria, theatre troupes and poets carried the independence struggle into villages; in Palestine, poetry readings grew into mass gatherings of collective defiance; in Colombia, colectivos like Teatro La Candelaria invented collective creation as a way of merging art with grassroots organizing; and during apartheid in South Africa, art centers such as the Market Theatre, the Community Arts Project, and the Medu Art Ensemble turned creativity into a weapon of survival and solidarity.
 These examples remind us that art was never only about beauty — it has always been a way of imagining, resisting, and living together.

 -